 Large employers/Levy payers (with an annual payroll bill of more than £3 million)

-If as student chooses to undertake a remotely invigilated resit exam, there is an additional fee of £29.50 on top of the normal exam fee which is payable by phone in advance of any booking being processed.
+Remote examination invigilation If a student chooses to undertake a remotely invigilated resit exam, there will be an additional fee on top of the normal exam fee which is payable by phone in advance of any booking being processed.

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of The College of Animal Welfare.